gvescu/f1-sharp/README.md

 # F1Sharp

-Receive and parse the telemetry packets from the F1® 23 game, and hopefully future ones too.
+Receive and parse the telemetry packets from the F1® 23 game.

-Current UDP specification can be found [here](https://answers.ea.com/ea/attachments/ea/f1-23-general-discussion-en/2776/3/Data%20Output%20from%20F1%2023%20v29x3.docx).
+Current UDP specification can be found [here](https://answers.ea.com/t5/General-Discussion/F1-23-UDP-Specification/td-p/12632888).

-Since the specification changed from last year's game, this library is only compatible with F1® 23 for the moment.
+Since the specification changes every year and for scope reasons, this library is only compatible with F1® 23.

 # Installing